 When your child starts preschool, kindergarten and then big boy/girl school they will start to bring home homework.
 This will start with readers and completing tasks such as colouring-in and other activities that were not finished in class, also learning numbers and letters which moves on to writing and tracing.

-Before you know it your child will have hours of homework every night and there will be lots of arguing with them about finishing it on time!
+Before you know it your child will have homework every night and there could be lots of arguing with them about finishing it on time!

 Here are 6 tips on making homework stress-free …

 1. Develop a homework habit

 By starting homework when your child is young they get into healthy habit which will make education fun and not a chore.
 The best thing to do is complete the homework as soon as it comes in, or have your child do this if it is not a joint venture.
 This is helping to teach your child about being organised and prepared rather than rushing at the last minute.

 Even if the work is not due until Friday get your child to complete the homework the night they receive it so that later in the week they are free for play dates and extra-curricular activities.
 Also then if they are given more homework later in the week it does not mount up causing anxiety and stress for you both to get it finished.